How to Automate a Behind-the-Scenes Donor Series That Builds Loyalty

 Donors give because they care about your mission.
 But they rarely see the humans behind it.
 A steady stream of insider content:

-• Reduces donor fatigue — Not every email asks for money.
-Supporters get value even when they don't give.
+- Reduces donor fatigue.
+Not every email asks for money.
+Supporters get value even when they do not give.

-• Increases open rates — Non-ask emails often outperform appeal emails.
-People open them because they're not being asked for something.
+- Increases open rates.
+Non-ask emails often outperform appeal emails.
+People open them because they are not being asked for something.

-• Differentiates you — Many nonprofits only communicate when they need something.
-You'll stand out by showing the work year-round.
+- Differentiates you.
+Many nonprofits only communicate when they need something.
+You will stand out by showing the work year-round.

 What to Include in Your Series